CrystalCherie/Under-The-Sea/README.md

 # Under-The-Sea
-Using language javascript functions, parameters,
+Drawing under the sea picture using language javascript and turtle to create functions, parameters, randomNumber(), and for() for looping.